zeeth99/vox/README.md

 	(voice_akl_nz_jdt_diphone)
 4. Java Version 1.8 is installed at the following directory:
 	/usr/lib/jvm/jdk1.8/
-   A script file is included which you will need to execute in order to run the application
+   A script file is included which you will need to execute in order to run the application if you have Java 1.8 installed but is not the default version of Java.

+IF JAVA 1.8 IS YOUR DEFAULT VERSION OF JAVA, you may run the VOXSPELL.jar jar file to run VOXSPELL without running the script file

-To run the application, run the runVoxspell.sh file.
-At the command line (with the current directory being the one where runVoxspell.sh is in), execute the following:
+IF JAVA 1.8 IS NOT YOUR DEFAULT VERSION OF JAVA BUT YOU HAVE IT INSTALLED AT THE DIRECTORY MENTIONED ABOVE IN POINT 4, run the runVoxspell.sh file.
+To do this, at the command line (with the current directory being the one where runVoxspell.sh is in), execute the following:

 	./runVoxspell.sh